 From the point of view of applications, an important aspect is the efficiency of the different methods.
 The most relevant measure of efficiency is computing (CPU) time.
 This is a particularly fair measure if all simulations were performed with the same code, because the actual computing times depend on details of the implementation.
-Since the FVM results were obtained with a different code than the other results, the computing times of this discretization could not be compared directly.
+Since the FVM results were obtained with a different code than the other results, the computing times for this discretization could not be compared directly.
 In view of the similar overhead of the FVM discretization and the SUPG method (linear method, comparatively sparse matrix), the computing times of the SUPG method were used as reference for FVM, too.
 The other linear methods, CIP and DG, possess denser matrices than SUPG.
-DG has even more degrees of freedom than the other methods on the same grid.
-The SOLD method and FEMTVD are non-linear schemes.